iog-edu-ke2023/cardano-dev-2023/docs/README.md

 0. IOG Academy.
 [Haskell Course](https://github.com/input-output-hk/haskell-course).
 YouTube.

-> Beginner friendly Haskell course.
+> Beginner-friendly Haskell course.

-We have read most of this books and they provide good information for beginners.
+We have read most of these books and they provide good information for beginners.

 1. Lipovača M. [Learn You A Haskell For Great Good!](http://learnyouahaskell.com/).
 San Francisco: No Starch Press; 2012.